PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yadda, yadda, yadda.
 See kid, what he did, nevermind kid, what he did was despicable.
 But the important thing is that we're not going to fall for it."

-"No we're not," said the FarmBoy, not knowing what he wasn't going to fall for, but scaring Rattick a little anyway."
+"No we're not," said the Relan, not knowing what he wasn't going to fall for, but scaring Rattick a little anyway."

 "What are you going to do with me?" asked Rattick.